NathanSaunders01/ProductivityTracker/README.md

 ## Merit

-#### Combining your to-do list, good habits and guilty pleasures to increase productivity and feed back that positive loop using visuals and other incnentives
+#### Combining your to-do list, good habits and guilty pleasures to increase productivity and using visuals and other incentives